Academic integrity statements for your syllabi

 - Using information that is not considered common knowledge without acknowledging the source

 - Failure to acknowledge collaborators on homework and laboratory assignment

 My policy is to give a failing grade [or insert the academic sanction you prefer; best is to include a range of possible sanctions] to any assignment that has been plagiarized or an exam in which you have cheated.
-[Again: academic sanctions are at the discretion of the faculty member, including an F for the course.]
+[Again: academic sanctions are at the discretion of the faculty member, including a D or F for the course.]
 In addition, I am required by College policy to submit a report of suspected academic dishonesty to the Office of the Dean of Students.
 This report becomes part of your permanent file.